 4.13 Personal Transactions

-You must disclose in writing that you are a real estate licensee whenever you buy or sell property in which you have an ownership interest, or where you have a special relationship with a buyer, or where there is a possibility that you could acquire indirectly a financial or legal interest in the property.
+You must disclose in writing that you are a real estate licensee whenever you buy or sell property in which you have an ownership interest, or where you are related to or have a special relationship with a buyer or seller or where there is a possibility that you could acquire indirectly a financial or legal interest in the property.

 The standard transaction fee above applies.
 (Selling side and Buyers side is considered 2 transactions), per million dollars.